 Asia Pacific Foundation of Canada Welcomes The Hon.
 Baljit Singh Chadha and Suromitra Sanatani to Board of Directors

-VANCOUVER, British Columbia, Oct.
-30, 2023 (GLOBE NEWSWIRE) -- The Board of Directors of the Asia Pacific Foundation of Canada (APF Canada) is pleased to welcome two new Board-appointed members, The Honourable Baljit Singh Chadha and Suromitra Sanatani.
+VANCOUVER, BC – October 30, 2023 – The Board of Directors of the Asia Pacific Foundation of Canada (APF Canada) is pleased to welcome two new Board-appointed members, The Honourable Baljit Singh Chadha and Suromitra Sanatani.

 The Hon.
 Baljit S. Chadha, P.C., is President and Founder of Balcorp Limited, an international trade and marketing firm headquartered in Montreal with offices in New Delhi and Mumbai.
 A successful Canadian entrepreneur and philanthropist with a depth of knowledge and expertise in international trade, especially with India, and strategic planning, in 2003, Mr. Chadha was named to Canada’s Security Intelligence Review Committee with a concurrent appointment to the Queen’s Privy Council of Canada.